SChoiGitHub/Java-Branch-Prediction/readme.txt

 How would I add a new heuristic to the static data generator?
 1. Look at my heuristics first.
 You can base off your custom ones with my ones.
 2. All heuristics act on bodies, which are soot's way of representing methods.
 Methods know what units (soot's version of statements) they contain.
 The information they know can be found in the JavaDoc at soot's GitHub.
+3. You would need to add the heuristic to "ReadSpecificMethods.java" or "GeneralSootUse.java" to make the program acknowledge it.

 I have other programs that use reflection.
 How can I analyze them?
 Look at my bash scripts in TamiFlexer.
 You will need to modify them if you want to analyze programs with reflection.